pmikstacki/bsharp/docs/parser/overview.md

 # Parser Overview

-The BSharp parser is the core component of an alternative C# compiler implementation, responsible for transforming C# source code into a structured Abstract Syntax Tree (AST).
-Built using the `nom` parser combinator library, it provides a robust and extensible foundation for parsing modern C# syntax as part of a complete compiler toolchain.
+The BSharp parser transforms C# source code into a structured Abstract Syntax Tree (AST).
+Built using the `nom` parser combinator library, it provides a robust and extensible foundation for parsing modern C# syntax as part of the BSharp toolkit.

 ## Architecture

-As part of the BSharp compiler, the parser follows a modular architecture with clear separation of concerns.
-The parser serves as the frontend of the compiler pipeline, feeding structured AST data to subsequent compilation phases:
+The parser follows a modular architecture with clear separation of concerns.
+It serves as the frontend for tools that consume the AST (analysis, visualization, etc.):

-### Parser Infrastructure (`src/syntax/`)
+### Parser Infrastructure (`src/bsharp_syntax/src/`)

 - **`mod.rs`**: Public API and re-exports
 - **`ast.rs`**: Root AST node definitions (`CompilationUnit`, `TopLevelDeclaration`)